 Are you one of the thousands of New Jerseyans who have had bad experiences with ModivCare?
-Tell us your story by clicking on the button below or by leaving a message (with a call back number) at (201) 351-1658.
+Tell us your story by emailing firstname.lastname@example.org or by leaving a message (with a call back number) at (201) 351-1658.

 Help us hold the company accountable for their practices & improve this type of transportation across the state going forward.

-In the last year, faith and non-profit leaders with Morris Area Together listened to 2,400+ people.
+Some history: In 2021 and 2022, faith and non-profit leaders with Morris Area Together listened to 2,400+ people.
 One of the top concerns raised by individuals was around support for individuals with mental health and substance use issues.

 Specifically, we heard story after story about awful experiences with the State of New Jersey's Non-Emergency Medical Transportation provider, Modivcare (formerly Logisticare).
 There were stories of people missing appointments, being left outside for hours, being removed from publicly funded substance use treatment programs because of repeated tardiness, and more.